Hainan Island incident: Aftermath

 The crew of the EP-3 was released on April 11, 2001, and returned to their base at Whidbey Island via Honolulu, Hawaii, where they were subject to two days of debriefings.
 The pilot, Lt.
 Shane Osborn, was awarded the Distinguished Flying Cross for "heroism and extraordinary achievement" in flight.
 The J-8B pilot, Wang Wei, was posthumously honored in China as a "Guardian of Territorial Airspace and Waters".
 His widow received a personal letter of condolence from US President George W. Bush.

 The EP-3 crew arrives at Hickam AFB in Hawaii.
 Pictured saluting is U.S. Air Force Senior Airman Curtis Towne.

-U.S. Navy engineers said the EP-3 could be repaired in 8–12 months, but China refused to allow it to be flown off Hainan island.
+US Navy engineers said the EP-3 could be repaired in 8–12 months, but China refused to allow it to be flown off Hainan island.
 The disassembled aircraft was released on July 3, 2001, and was returned to the United States by the Russian airline Polet Flight in two Antonov An-124 Ruslans.
 Repairs were performed at Lockheed Martin in Marietta, Georgia, for reassembly and to make it flightworthy again.
 The aircraft was then flown to L3 in Waco, Texas for missionization as they were the main provider of EP-3 maintenance and modernization at the time.
-The aircraft returned to duty prior to 2013.

-In addition to paying for the dismantling and shipping of the EP-3, the United States paid US$34,567 for the 11 days of food and lodging supplied by the Chinese government to the aircraft's crew.
-The Chinese had demanded one million dollars compensation from the U.S. for the lost J-8 and their pilot, but this was refused without further negotiations.
+After being returned to service, 156511 was transferred to VQ-1 in 2012, and on October 21, 2024, it was retired to Davis-Monthan Air Force Base and three days later moved to Pima Air and Space Museum for display.

 The incident occurred ten weeks after George W. Bush's presidential inauguration and was his first foreign policy crisis.
-Both countries were criticized after the event: the Chinese for making a bluff which was called without any real concessions from America other than the "Letter of the two sorries"; and the U.S. first for being insensitive immediately after the event and later for issuing the letter rather than being more oppositional.
-The United States tried to be conciliatory in order to try to avoid Chinese objections to U.S. foreign policy, which became more important after the September 11 attacks and at the beginning of the War on Terror.
+Both countries were criticized after the event: the Chinese for making a bluff which was called without any real concessions from America other than the "Letter of the two sorries"; and the US first for being insensitive immediately after the event and later for issuing the letter rather than being more oppositional.
+The United States tried to be conciliatory in order to try to avoid Chinese objections to US foreign policy, which became more important after the September 11 attacks and at the beginning of the war on terror.